necla-ml/SNLI-VE/README.md

 **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** dataset is an extension to Flickr30k, which contains detailed annotations.

-It is easy to extend our SNLI-VE dataset with **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** if fine-grained annotations is required to your experiment settings.
+It is easy to extend our SNLI-VE dataset with **[Flickr30k Entities](http://web.engr.illinois.edu/~bplumme2/Flickr30kEntities/)** if fine-grained annotations are required to your experiment settings.

 ## SNLI-VE Quality Analysis